 These are the two smallest possible stone temples almost standing in front of each other.
 Though now the main road passes between them.
 When I visited, both the temples were closed.
 From what it looked like they always remain closed.
-Then, a bit of inquiry told me that they are opened only for performing birth and death rituals.
+Then, a bit of inquiry told me that they are open only for performing birth and death rituals.

 This is actually a small Shiva temple close to M M Hotel.
-The name it seems has got distorted over time and people call it Yama temple.
+The name it seems has gotten distorted over time and people call it Yama temple.
 These small temples tell you the story of small communities that would have existed in the temple town.